muhammad-mamdouh/real-estate-data-processor/README.md

 ## Build the docker image

 ```
-# From your terminal, within the same code_challenge directory
+# From your terminal, extract code_challenge.zip and cd into the code_challenge directory

 docker-compose build
 ```